sk-classroom/assignment_template/README.md

 ## Local Machine

 You can download the repo and work locally on your machine.
 Using "git clone" is the easiest way to do this.

-## Google Colab

-You can work on the assignment by uploading the assignment notebook to Google Colab.
-Note, however, that you  must upload your completed assignment to the Github repository at the original file location for submission.